Farnaztr/LibManager/README.md

 # LibManager

-A comprehensive Windows Forms application developed in C# for managing library operations in educational institutions.
+A comprehensive Windows Forms application developed in C# for managing library operations.
 This system provides secure access, member management, and book inventory control with a user-friendly Persian interface.

+---

 ## 📋 Project Overview

-This library management system was designed specifically for school libraries, featuring a secure login system, member registration, book cataloging, and advanced search capabilities.
+This library management system was designed specifically for libraries, featuring a secure login system, member registration, book cataloging, and advanced search capabilities.
 The application follows a structured approach to data management using multi-dimensional arrays for efficient storage and retrieval.

 ## Features